Jeffrey Leiden: Career

-Howard Hughes Medical Institute, University of Michigan

 In 1987, Leiden was appointed assistant professor of medicine and assistant investigator in the Howard Hughes Medical Institute at the University of Michigan in Ann Arbor.

-Rawson Professor of Medicine, University of Chicago

 In 1992, Leiden moved to the University of Chicago as the Rawson Professor of Medicine and Pathology and chief of the Division of Cardiology.

-Cardiogene

-In 1996, Leiden, along with Drs.
-Elizabeth and Gary Nabel founded Cardiogene, a gene therapy company, which was subsequently acquired by Boston Scientific.
+In 1996, Leiden, along with Elizabeth and Gary Nabel founded Cardiogene, a gene therapy company, which was subsequently acquired by Boston Scientific.

-Harvard School of Public Health and Medical School

-In 1999, Leiden was appointed the Elkin Blout Professor of Biological Sciences at the Harvard School of Public Health and professor of medicine at the Harvard Medical School.
+In 1999, Leiden was appointed the Elkin Blout Professor of Biological Sciences at the Harvard School of Public Health and Professor of medicine at the Harvard Medical School.

-Abbott Labs

 Leiden moved to Abbott Labs in June 2000, as senior vice president and chief scientific officer.
 Later that year, he was promoted to president and chief operating officer and oversaw all aspects of the company’s global pharmaceutical business, where he led the development and launch of Kaletra and Humira.